harshitkhare13/Clustering-Customers-in-a-Mall/README.md

-# Clustering-Customers-in-a-Mall
+# Clustering Customers in a Mall
-Clustering Customers in a Mall using K-Means &amp; Heirarchial Clustering
+Clustering Customers in a Mall using:
+- K-Means
+- Heirarchial Clustering

+## K-Means
+Technique used: Elbow Method

+## Heirarchial Clustering
+Technique used: Dendrogram Method